Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Installation-Guide.md

 ### Troubleshooting
 You can then start using Animal-AI!
 Any problems, please get in touch (ia424@cam.ac.uk / [alhasacademy96](https://github.com/alhasacademy96/)) or post an issue on the GitHub repository.

+Visit our FAQ page for more information on common issues and solutions [here](/docs/FAQ.md).